kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

 ![scheme150_harmonic](/blog/images/scheme150_harmonic.png)

-Because everything is purely web-based and thus without active server backend, clj-tiles graphics need not be restricted to its website.
+Because everything is purely web-based and thus without active server backend, clj-tiles graphics need not be restricted to the clj-tiles website.
 Any environment that supports JavaScript can be used.
-Here, the Python Jupyter environment is especially interesting.
+More details can be found on the [Twotiles web page](https://kloimhardt.github.io/site/twotiles.html).

 ## A Jupyter Example

+JavaScript is also supported by Jupyter notebooks and hence the graphical blocks can be included there as well.

 Throughout the following, we study one single well known math function: the logarithm.
 We will code this study in two syntax styles: one resembles Clojure (using Clojure-macros), the other is Python.
-We show that both languages can be represented (and executed) within Jupyter using the same clj-tiles graphics.
+We show that both languages can be represented within Jupyter with the same clj-tiles graphics.
 Let's start.

 The log of sixty-four is close to four.